 To this day, 2018, I am perplexed at different wars and battles for the most absurd elements, from people who defend machines over people, people who believe they have the right to despise the rest of the human race because “they know what they are worth” – With whom it is impossible to agree because nothing is at the level of their delusions of grandeur -, or on the contrary, who adopt an attitude so submissive that they adopt other people’s concepts as their own without even considering them.

-There is one aspect, however, very important in this equation, and that is that excellence does not put you above anyone else, it only gives you a series of different skills, but at the endl, if that knowledge is not put at the service of Other people, be it by feeding our loved ones, living better ourselves, or ending hunger in the world, it makes no sense to learn to fall because we will get up for the wrong reasons.
+There is one aspect, however, very important in this equation, excellence does not put you above anyone else, it only gives you a series of different skills, but at the endl, if that knowledge is not put at the service of Other people, be it by feeding our loved ones, living better ourselves, or ending hunger in the world, it makes no sense to learn to fall because we will get up for the wrong reasons.

 It is important to know and live with the imperfections of others, because ours – whether we want to see them or not – are also there.
 The deification thing only worked – partially – for Steve Jobs and a few hundred thousand animal lovers who usually end their days eaten by their “cute puppies” when they die among themselves and no one misses them in months.
 All acquired knowledge must have a different objective than believing oneself better than others, or it will have no value.